Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

 The desired outcome of this challenge is an improved (re-)implementation of our elecCalc toolkit, making it a more feature-rich and user-friendly experience.
-It should provide a toolkit for both students and lecturers to analyze the energy consumption of lectures, giving them the opportunity to optimize individual lectures as well as weekly schedules under the aspect of energy efficiency.
+It should provide a toolkit for both students and lecturers to analyze the energy consumption of lectures, allowing them to optimize individual lectures as well as weekly schedules from the aspect of energy efficiency.

 Desired Impact

-Both lecturers and students alike have told us constantly that they would be very interested in knowing about the energy consumption of lectures, yet there is no tool available to easily gain access to this information.
+Both lecturers and students have consistently expressed interest in knowing about the energy consumption of lectures, yet no tool is currently available to easily access this information.
 With our elecCalc, we intend to change this.
-While actively changing people’s behavior towards conserving energy might be a rather ambitious goal, raising awareness about issues is an important first step in this endeavor.
-By offering an easy-to-use, yet powerful toolkit, we intend to follow this initial step with the aim to change the way university lectures are planned and held towards a less energy-intensive scenario.
+While actively changing people’s behavior towards conserving energy might be a rather ambitious goal, raising awareness about issues is an essential first step in this endeavor.
+By offering an easy-to-use yet powerful toolkit, we aim to take this initial step in transforming the way university lectures are planned and delivered towards a more energy-efficient scenario.

 Relevant considerations for the challenge/theme

 - The energy consumption of a lecture is very complex and influenced by several aspects.
-It is important to find a middle ground between a model simple enough so that the relevant data can be gathered easily and a model complex enough to not miss important details.
-You will need to make assumptions, but be careful to not oversimplify the model.
+It is essential to find a middle ground between a model that is simple enough to gather relevant data easily and a model that is complex enough not to miss important details.
+You will need to make assumptions, but be careful not to oversimplify the model.

-- Developing a calculator toolkit requires work on many fronts: The core calculator needs to be programmed with the appropriate model, taking care of as many edge-cases as possible.
-A pleasant and comfortable interface has to be created, such that the usage of the calculator is intuitive to use.
+- Developing a calculator toolkit requires work on many fronts: The core calculator needs to be programmed with the appropriate model, taking care of as many edge cases as possible.
+A pleasant and comfortable interface must be created, making the calculator's usage intuitive.
 Documentation has to be written.
 The list goes on.
-As a consequence, resources have to be allocated accordingly and you will need to make compromises to cover all tasks.
-What works for one university, might not work for another university.
-Make sure that the calculator is not designed to work only with one specific university in mind.
+As a consequence, resources must be allocated accordingly, and you will need to make compromises to cover all tasks.
+What works for one university may not work for another.
+Ensure that the calculator is not designed to work exclusively with one specific university in mind.

 - The current elecCalc is published under a GPLv2 license, meaning that anyone can contribute to it.
 But this also means that, if you want to use it as a base, it must not result in a proprietary calculator tool.
-Also think about modularity and expandability so that, in the future, it is easy to add more functionality to it.
+Additionally, consider modularity and expandability to facilitate the easy addition of more functionality in the future.

-- The participants must agree with having the outcome of the challenge further expanded, for instance through other hackthons.
-Further, the participants must agree with making the outcome accessible to other TUM organizations, so that, in the best scenario, the final product can be adopted by a TUM organization and continuously used in favor of the whole TUM community and other universities.
+- The participants must agree to having the outcome of the challenge further expanded, for instance, through other hackathons.
+Furthermore, the participants must agree to make the outcome accessible to other TUM organizations, so that, in the best-case scenario, the final product can be adopted by a TUM organization and continuously used to benefit the entire TUM community and other universities.

 Relevant links